 Should you take Western fence lizard tincture for Lyme disease?

 Over the past few months I’ve seen this remedy recommended to people who are seeking treatments for these debilitating disorders, due to observation that they are resistant to Borrelia infections and the proposition that their tissues contain a special compound that eradicates the infection.
 That’s actually not the case at all: they just have really strong innate immune systems.
-But that doesn’t come out in an extract.

 When I first heard about this, I was naturally curious and looked into the referenced research at UC Berkeley by entomologist Robert Lane.
 His 1990 and 1998 papers hypothesize a borreliacial factor in Western fence lizards that contributes to their refractoriness in Lyme disease.